ec-jrc/GTB/README.md

 # GTB
-**GTB** (https://forest.jrc.ec.europa.eu/en/activities/lpa/gtb/) is a desktop software application for generic raster image processing.
+**GTB** is a desktop software application for generic raster image processing.
+Precompiled executables (macOS, Linux, MS-Windows) of the application can be downloaded on the project homepage (https://forest.jrc.ec.europa.eu/en/activities/lpa/gtb/).
 This repository provides information on the GTB source code:

 a) directory: data